-The part-time position known as Visiting Lecturer shall normally involve teaching extra sections of courses normally taught by regular full-time faculty which arise as the result of enrollment fluctuations, special situations, occasional academic needs, or other similar temporary and/or fluctuating situations and shall involve persons about to complete or recently completing graduate academic studies or other individuals who are appropriately seeking temporary or occasional part-time employment to augment their University teaching experience.
+- 2. Temporary (Visiting) Part-Time Faculty - a.
+Visiting Lecturers complete or recently completing graduate academic studies or other individuals who are appropriately seeking temporary or occasional part-time employment to augment their University teaching experience.
 As temporary "consultants", Visiting Lecturers shall normally be paid from "03" funds, but fees, trust funds or other funding arrangements may be utilized.
 The University acknowledges its moral obligation to periodically review and maintain adequate pay rates for Visiting Lecturers.